Home Warranty Appliance Coverage: What's Covered and What's Not

 Appliance-only plans are ideal for newer homes where systems like HVAC and plumbing are unlikely to fail soon, but you want financial protection for kitchen and laundry appliances.
 Combination plans offer broader value for older homes where multiple systems and appliances are at risk of breaking down.

-See a full breakdown in our home warranty plans comparison guide.
+See a full breakdown in our home warranty options guide.

 Coverage Limits Per Appliance

 Coverage caps vary significantly between providers.
-Here's how major companies compare on per-appliance payouts:
+Here's how major companies compare on per-appliance payouts in 2026:

 Provider Typical Per-Appliance Limit

-Choice Home Warranty Up to $3,000 per appliance
+American Home Shield ShieldPlatinum Up to $4,000 per appliance

 Watch Out for Per-Item Caps

 If your repair or replacement cost exceeds your plan's appliance cap, you are responsible for the difference.
-Always compare per-appliance limits — not just the plan's monthly price — when shopping for coverage.
+With high-end appliances often costing $5,000 or more, a $2,000 cap can leave a significant gap.
+Always compare per-appliance limits, not just the plan's monthly price, when shopping for coverage.

 How Warranties Handle Repairs vs. Replacements